Jessica Cruz: The New 52

-Batman is able to de-power the ring after convincing Jessica to face her fears.
-During the AMAZO Virus arc, Jessica succumbs to the effects of the virus, but is cured once a antidote is synthesized from Superman.
-Hal Jordan returns to Earth following these events to teach Jessica how to control her ring.
+Batman, sent to stop Jessica from unleashing violence and terror, de-powers the ring after convincing Jessica to face her fears and thereby eliminate the emotional weaknesses that allow Volthoom to dominate her.
+During the AMAZO Virus arc, Jessica succumbs to the effects of the virus, but is cured after Superman creates an antidote.
+Afterward, Hal Jordan agrees to teach Jessica how to wield her ring in the service of good.